 To restart your Versa, Sense or Ionic, press and hold button until you see the Fitbit logo on the screen.
 This should take less than 10 seconds.
 Let go of the button.

 If the above solution has not resolved the issue, the next step is to make sure dust and debris are not preventing the device from charging properly.
-Dirt can accumulate over time on the device and charger.
-Make sure you carefully clean both.
+This is actually the most common issue that prevents refueling.
+Dirt can accumulate over time on the device and charger, particularly when you exercise and sweat.
+So make sure you carefully clean both.

 It is worth noting, devices with altimeters have a small hole on the back of the device.
-Don’t insert any items into this hole as it may damage the device.
+Don’t insert any items into this hole as it may damage the wearable.

 The procedure to clean the charger is pretty much the same.
 Simply wipe the pins with a cotton swab and rubbing alcohol.
 Dust and dry off when done and make sure that no pieces of the swab are left behind.